-On 19 August 1388 a Scottish army under the 2nd Earl of Douglas met an English force led by Henry 'Hotspur' Percy, son of the Earl of Northumberland, in fields just west of Otterburn village, Northumberland.
-In a bizarre battle fought by moonlight, Douglas was killed, but the English were routed and Percy taken hostage.
+On 19 August 1388, a Scottish army under the 2nd Earl of Douglas met an English force led by Henry 'Hotspur' Percy, son of the Earl of Northumberland, in fields just west of Otterburn village, Northumberland.
+In a bizarre battle fought by moonlight, Douglas was killed, but the English were routed and Percy was taken hostage.

 What is known is that after the battle a stone was erected to mark the spot where Douglas fell.
 His body was mounted on a bier to be carried to Melrose Abbey for burial beside his father.
 A series of socket stones called 'Golden Pots' were erected at each place where the bier was set down for the day.

 Sometime before 1400 a stone was erected in honour of the Earl of Northumberland, whose two sons both fought and were taken captive in the battle.
 It stood about 150m east of the present cross.

 The stone cross was restored and re-erected in 1777, when Hugh Percy, the 1st Duke of Northumberland, wanted a monument to celebrate his ancestors' role in the battle.
 Percy offered to pay the land owner, Henry Ellison, to erect the monument, but Ellison declined, perhaps fearing that the Duke would then have some claim to the land.
 Instead, Ellision chose to erect a stone monument within sight of the new turnpike road through Redesdale.
 So the medieval stone was taken down and re-erected in its present position.

 The original medieval cross head was removed.
 The cross head is now kept inside the porch of St John's church in Otterburn.